fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 If det is negative, there is a "flip", but the change in area is equivalent to the absolute value of the determinant.
 [^3b1b-det]

+The determinant can only be found for a square matrix.

+Calculating the determinant
+For 2D
+For 3D
+For nxn - reduce to 2x2

+##

+## Eigenvectors and Eigenvalues

 ## References
 Math for Machine Learning (MML)